chaozhangdev/satellite-images-processing/README.md

 It is impossible to remove clouds from images because we never know what is behind clouds.

-Thing behind clouds can be trees, mountains or even aliens.
+Things behind clouds can be trees, mountains or even aliens.

 We only can remove clouds by a original non-cloud image as a mask.

+However, it is not practical because the cloud image should be abandoned since we have a non-cloud image.

-Without mask image, the only thing we can do is to romove clouds as accurate as possible.
+Without the mask image, the only thing we can do is to romove clouds from a image as accurate as possible.

 ### Cloud Detection